Why Photography?

 Brand

 Brand may not be important because all of the cameras that are five years or newer take excellent pictures and generally have all the features you will need.
-BUT, the brand you choose today will most likely be something that you stick with over time.
+BUT, the brand you choose today will most likely be something that you stick with over time unless you can take a tax write-off for your equipment.
 Camera brands are kind of sticky mainly because the lenses aren't typically interchangeable between systems.
-As you changes camera bodies, you'll be able to use your investment in lenses.
-Sure, you can get adapters but when you use these to move lenses between brands you may loose some functionality, like camera controlled aperture control or auto focus.
+As you changes camera bodies in the same class under a brand, you'll be able to use your investment in lenses.
+Sure, you can get adapters, but when you use adapters to move lenses between brands you may loose some functionality, like camera controlled aperture, or auto focus.
 Also, you can purchase third party lenses for your brand and model as well.
-Lastly, controls and settings carry over from one model to another in a particular brand, lowering the learning curve if you upgrade to a different body.
+Lastly, controls and settings normally carry over from one model to another in a particular brand, lowering the learning curve if you upgrade to a different body.
 This doesn't mean you are locked in, just something to be aware of.
 There is a very healthy used market where you can buy and sell your old equipment ranging from ebay.com to keh.com.
 Keh.com makes it super easy to sell your equipment and buy your equipment with short-term or long term warranty.
 They also check out the equipment and grade it before putting it up for sale.
 Several years ago, I switched from Nikon to Fujifilm, selling all but a couple of my lenses.
 I wrote about why HERE, and HERE.

 NOTE: I am a huge fan of Fujifilm and Nikon cameras and have a ton of experience with both of these brands, owning my first Nikon at age 13.
 If you purchase any of the leading brands made in the last 5 years, you'll be able to take fantastic photos and it should meet your needs for quite some time.
 I've compared photos from photographers that are using thousands of dollars of Leica equipment to a modest setup from Fujifilm and there is no difference in my view.
 A camera is just a bush, and in the right hands, can create epic pictures.
 In addition to Fujifilm and Nikon, you should consider some other great platforms from Sony, Cannon, and Olympus.